aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pcl-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PCL to OTT on Android via Java" h2="Convert PCL to OTT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate PCL to OTT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PCL file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to OTT.
+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents due to its compatibility with most operating systems and devices.
+However, the OpenType Text (OTT) format is becoming increasingly popular for its ability to support complex text formatting and layout.
+Therefore, it is important to be able to convert PDF documents to OTT format.

+<h2>How Aspose.Total Helps for PCL to OTT Conversion</h2>

+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PCL to OTT conversion feature in mobile apps.
+It includes two APIs that can be used to convert PCL files to OTT format.
+The first API is Aspose.PDF for Android via Java, which can be used to convert PCL files to DOC format.
+The second API is Aspose.Words for Android Java, which can be used to render DOC files to OTT format.
+Both APIs are easy to use and can be integrated into mobile apps with minimal effort.
+Furthermore, Aspose.Total for Android Java also provides a range of other features that can be used to enhance the functionality of mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}